HOLISTIC CONTEXT &

 This immersive weekend invites participants into a somatic and relational approach to decision making, rooted in the body, guided by the land, and supported by collective practice.
 Together, we’ll explore how choices are shaped not just by logic and values, but by sensation, nervous system patterns, ancestral stories, and relationship—human and more-than-human.

-This gathering is co-taught by New Cowgirl Camp facilitators Alex Machado and Beth Robinette, alongside somatic psychotherapist and NCC alum Jennie Bertone.
+This gathering is co-taught by New Cowgirl Camp facilitators Alex Machado and Beth Robinette, alongside somatic psychotherapist and NCC alum Jennie Bertone and NCC alum Dr. Roisin Seifert, who wholes Equine Assisted Psychotherapy accreditation from E.A.G.A.L.A.

 WHAT YOU’LL